nicholasdille/container-slides/160_gitlab_ci/110_triggers/exercise.md

     trigger:
       stage: trigger
-      trigger:
+      trigger: <path-to-project>
-        XXX
     ```

 This was just a demonstration.
 The changes will not be preserved in the following chapters.

 ## Task 3: Using a parent-child pipeline

-XXX
+A parent-child pipeline executes a downstream pipeline from a YAML file.
+Modify the contents of the `trigger` keyword to use [`include`](https://docs.gitlab.com/ee/ci/pipelines/parent_child_pipelines.html) to execute a pipeline with the same content as in the first task.

 Afterwards check the pipeline in the GitLab UI.
-You should see a successful pipeline run.
+You should see a successful pipeline run and be able to expand the downstream pipeline to see the jobs and their status.

 ??? info "Hint (Click if you are stuck)"
-    XXX
+    Create the file `child.yaml` with the following pipeline:

+    ```yaml
+    test:
+      script:
+      - printenv
+    ```

+    Use `trigger` > `include` to call the pipeline from this file.

 ??? example "Solution (Click if you are stuck)"
+    `child.yaml`:

+    ```yaml
+    test:
+      script:
+      - printenv
+    ```

+    `.gitlab-ci.yml`:

-    ```yaml linenums="1" hl_lines="22-23"
+    ```yaml linenums="1" hl_lines="67"
     stages:
     - check
     - build